 Odor.
-In 2020 Odor was detected at a level of 4 (maximum acceptable limit = 3).
+In 2020 Odor was detected at a level of 4, which is above the maximum acceptable limit of 3.
 Odor may be present in drinking water due to naturally occurring organics.
 No adverse health effects are generally associated with the secondary drinking water contaminants, such as odor.
 At considerably higher concentrations than those listed in the standards, health implications may exist as well as aesthetic degradation.